 - [1] Panel with mapping tabs.
-Each tab lists the Function Block mappings for this Function Code.
-See (3 [1] Operating Panel". - [2] Panel for defining or changing assignments.
-See 🖶 "3 [2] Mapping Area". - [3] Configuration Window.
+The number of function of visible tab depends on the selected SCADA protocol.
+See □> "[1] Operating Panel". - [2] Panel for defining or changing assignments.
+See 🖶 "[2] Mapping Area". - [3] Configuration Window.
 (Check for compliance with the currently loaded Device Model.)
-See \( \subseteq "3 [3] \) Configuration Window". - [3a] Information about currently loaded Device Model and name of the SCADA protocol.
-(See > "Step 1: Create a new Mapping or open a previously created \.HptSMap file".) - [3b] Tab with a detailed list of compatibility issues.
-(See $\Longrightarrow$ "Step 3: Save the Mapping File".) - [3c] Tab with additional notes that can be entered by the user.
-(See \( \subseteq \) "Step 3: Save the Mapping File".) - [4] Information about currently active Device Model and name of the SCADA protocol. - [5] Number of currently defined assignments.
+See \Longrightarrow "[3] Configuration Window". - [3a] Information about currently loaded Device Model and name of the SCADA protocol.
+(See 5.1 Step 1: Create a new Mapping or open a previously created .HptSMap file".) - [3c] Tab with additional notes that can be entered by the user.
+(See \Longrightarrow "5.3 Step 3: Save the Mapping File".) - [4] Information about currently active Device Model and name of the SCADA protocol. - [5] Number of currently defined assignments.
+(For Profibus: Byte lengths of the assignments in the "Input" and "Output" tabs.)

-- [6] Button that allows for saving all mappings to a file in Microsoft Excel (\.xlsx) format or as comma-separated values (\.csv). - [7] Button that open a dialog where you can enter "Config version" and "Config info".
+- [6] Button that allows for saving all mappings to a file in Microsoft Excel (.xlsx) format or as comma-separated values (.csv). - [7] Button that open a dialog where you can enter "Config version" and "Config info".
+(See also